-HappySignals allows you to setup XLA's without touching your current SLA structure, in ServiceNow for example, so that you can instantly move into the Experience Level Measurement and not make it into a more difficult topic than it actually is.
-Read our three steps to XLA's.
+HappySignals allows you to setup XLAs without touching your current SLA structure, in ServiceNow for example, so that you can instantly move into the Experience Level Measurement and not make it a harder topic than it actually is.

 - Sami Kallio, CEO of HappySignals

-In HappySignals you can then set XLAs with one slider, just use your learnings from steps 1 and 2 and set your target for the next 6 to 12 months.
+In HappySignals, you can set XLAs with one slider.
+Through your learnings throughout step 1 and 2, you can set your targets for the next 6 - 12 months.

-HappySignals Live Screens allow you to put your XLA visible into the physical office space, so when ever people go and get a cup of coffee, they are exposed to the real-time XLA performance and targets.
-Nobody can say that they didn't know what your targets and focus is.
+HappySignals Live Screens allow you to display your XLAs to the physical office space, so when ever people go and get a cup of coffee, they are exposed to the real-time XLA performance and targets.
+Nobody can say that they didn't know what your targets are.

 Progression from this practical work is that you can change your company culture to focus on experience.
 You cannot jump there in one go, but getting there is not rocket science.
 Contact us to learn how you can start your journey easily into the world of XLAs.

 HappySignals allows you to set your Experience Level Agreements, without touching your currents SLA models in your ITSM platform.